digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 Your Topology
 -------------
 The first question we need to address is what the topology is that you are going after.
-The Canton topology is made up of parties, participants and synchronizers, as depicted in the following figure.
+The Canton topology is made up of parties, participants and sync domains, as depicted in the following figure.

 .. https://app.lucidchart.com/documents/edit/da3c4533-a787-4669-b1e9-2446996072dc/0_0
 .. figure:: ../images/topology.svg